The conference is organized around the following six themes, spanning the three conference days:

 Azra Raza, MD, is the Chan Soon-Shiong Professor of Medicine and Director of the Edward P. Evans Foundation MDS Centre at Columbia University, USA.
 A practicing oncologist, she sees 30-40 cancer patients weekly and also directs a cancer research lab.
 The recipient of three serially endowed chairs and an honorary PhD, Raza has collected over 60,000 longitudinally drawn blood and marrow samples from thousands of her patients with preleukemia and acute myeloid leukaemia.
 She met with President Biden to plan the Cancer Moonshot and with President Bill Clinton for a 3-day Breakthroughs in Science and Technology Retreat.
 Describing her groundbreaking ideas in the highly acclaimed, bestselling book, The First Cell and the Human Costs of Pursuing Cancer to the Last, Raza is devoted to shifting the healthcare focus from treatment to early detection and prevention.
 Raza is the Founder and Director of the Scientific Advisory Board of The First Cell Therapeutics Inc (TFCTx).
 Raza is the owner of thousands of books in Urdu and English, and co-authored GHALIB: Epistemologies of Elegancen, a book dedicated to the translation and interpretation of poetry.
 She also runs a YouTube channel which displays about 100 videos on subjects ranging from cancer to poetry.
 Some recent publications include papers on polyploid giant cells in Leukaemia; giant cells associated with myelodysplastic syndromes.
 An accessible convocational address on her cancer research is available here.

-Laura Weyrich (forthcoming)
+Laura Weyrich (Online)

-13.00pm Lunch
+13hr00 Lunch

 THEME: Natural Genetic Engineering, Biogenesis, and Reticulate Evolution